chialab/dna/docs/use-in-node.md

 <aside class="note">

-The `card` reference in the example above is full (js)DOM Node instance, so you can use any `Element.prototype` methods or update a property and get the re-render result with `.outerHTML`.
+The `card` reference in the example above is full (js)DOM Node instance, so you can use any `HTMLElement.prototype` methods or update a property and get the re-render result with `.outerHTML`.

 </aside>